School Closure- Week beginning 20/04/2020

 Many thanks for all of your efforts Mrs Clavin and Mrs Hartley 🙂

-Good morning everybody!
-Please can I remind children and parents not to worry if you are finding any of the work tricky.
-If you do have any questions about the work then please write on Twitter or on Google Classroom.
+Welcome back to our home learning!
+We hope that you have all managed to have a rest and are ready to start some new learning.
+Please can we remind children and parents not to worry if you are finding any of the work tricky.
+If you do have any questions about the work then please write on Google Classroom.
 If you cannot access the internet to complete the activities given below, that is absolutely fine, please complete the work sent home in your home learning pack (not all in one go!)
-A BIG thank you to those children who have already shared pictures of their work with us on Twitter, it is lovely to see some of you and all of the learning that you have been doing 🙂 We look forward to seeing you back at school, Mrs Clavin and Mrs Hartley.
+We are really looking forward to seeing you back at school!

 Mrs Clavin and Mrs Hartley